-A. Transhumanism: The Religion of Mangodhood
+Transhumanism: The Religion of Mangodhood

 How do transhumanists generally see the cosmos?
 Mother Nature is something of a disappointment for many transhumanists.
-There is no sense of the numinous and the holy here, let alone 'gift' or 'sacrament' as we see in Christianity.
-Max More is typical here in his "A Letter to Mother Nature" when he writes to her that "with all due respect, we must say that you have in many ways done a poor job with the human constitution" by making humans vulnerable to disease and damage, compelling them to age and die, allowing them to function only under narrow environmental conditions, and by not giving them better capacity for language, memory, etc. One needs to "amend the human constitution" using biotech in at least seven areas ranging from ending ageing and death to not limiting human capacities "by remaining purely biological organisms."
-12 In short, transhumanism is, like various species of Gnosticism before it, antibody and anti-creation, seeing matter as that force which impedes transhumanity's upwards trajectory.
-Simon Young makes this clear when he argues: "As humanism freed us from the chains of superstition, let transhumanism free us from our biological chains."
-13
+There is no sense of the numinous and the holy here, let alone 'giff' or 'sacrament' as we see in Christianity.
+Max More is typical here in his 'A Letter to Mother Nature' when he writes to her that 'with all due respect, we must say that you have in many ways done a poor job with the human constitution' by making humans vulnerable to disease and damage, compelling them to age and die, allowing them to function only under narrow environmental conditions and by not giving them better capacity for language, memory etc. One needs to 'amend the human constitution' using biotech in at least seven areas ranging from ending ageing and death to not limiting human capacities 'by remaining purely biological organisms.'11 In short, transhumanism is, like various species of Gnosticism before it, anti-body and anti-creation seeing it as that force which impedes its upwards trajectory, as Simon Young argues: 'As humanism freed us from the chains of superstition, let transhumanism free us from our biological chains.'12 When pressed to defining just what the 'stuff' of the cosmos might be, transhumanists describe it as 'data' understood as differentiated patterns of information which ultimately means that organisms are described as 'biochemical algorithms.'
+The same mathematical laws apply to electronic and biochemical algorithms thereby collapsing the distinction between animal and machines:13 'the idea that organisms are algorithms, and that giraffes, tomatoes and human beings are just different methods for processing data.'14 As Yuval Noah Harari has observed, we are moving in this vision of the cosmos far beyond humanism, via the view that everything is data, 'from a homo-centric to a data-centric view.'15 It would seem that creation, and indeed life itself, is just 'data-processing.'16